duonghominhhuy/duonghominhhuy.github.io/_posts/2020-03-19-keeping-up-to-date.markdown

 ### 4 Ways to stay up to date on the latest Apple technology

-1. <a href="https://apps.apple.com/us/app/apple-developer/id640199958" target="_blank">Apple Developer app:</a> available on macOS and iOS.
+1. <a href="https://apps.apple.com/us/app/apple-developer/id640199958" target="_blank">Apple Developer:</a> available on macOS and iOS.
 Resources for developer stories, news, and educational information — and the best place to experience WWDC.

 2. <a href="http://www.raywenderlich.com" target="_blank">raywenderlich.com:</a> The largest and most up-to-date collection of development courses on iOS, Swift, Android, Kotlin, Flutter, Server Side Swift, Unity and more.